Ever wonder what it's like to chuck it all and escape to the tropics?

 I’m a reluctant minimalist.

-For seven years I’ve shared 150-300 square feet of living space with my husband.
+For most of the past eight years, I’ve shared 150-300 square feet of living space with my husband.
 The hardest part is giving up long, hot showers with good water pressure.

 There really is a place called The Hinterlands